 '''

-./configure --prefix=/usr --with-shared --without-debug --enable-widec
+./configure --prefix=/usr --mandir=/usr/share/man --with-shared \

+--without-debug --enable-widec

 '''

 The meaning of the configure option:

 '''

 --enable-widec

 '''

 This switch causes wide-character libraries (e.g., libncursesw.so.5.9) to be built instead of normal ones (e.g., libncurses.so.5.9).
 These wide-character libraries are usable in both multibyte and traditional 8-bit locales, while normal libraries work properly only in 8-bit locales.
 Wide-character and normal libraries are source-compatible, but not binary-compatible.